Bidimensionality and Kernels: Preliminaries

 For every $S \subseteq V,$ we denote by $G - S$ the graph obtained from $G$ by removing the vertices of $S,$ i.e. $G- S=G[V(G)\setminus S]$.
 For vertex $v\in V(G)$ we also use $G-v$ for $G-\{v\}$.
 For a set $S \subseteq V(G)$, we define $N_G(S)$ to be the \emph{open neighborhood} of $S$ in $G$, which is the set of vertices from $V(G)\setminus S$ adjacent to vertices of $S$.
 The \emph{closed neighborhood} of $S$ is $N_G[S]:=N(S)\cup S$.
 Given a set $S\subseteq V(G)$, we denote by $\partial_{G}(S)$ the set of all vertices in $S$ that are adjacent in $G$ with vertices not in $S$.
 Thus $N_{G}(S)=\partial_{G}(V(G)\setminus S)$.

-\paragraph{\bf Treewidth.} A {\em tree decomposition} of a graph $G$ is a pair $\mathcal{T}=(T,\{X_t\}_{t\in V(T)})$, where $T$ is a tree whose every node $t$ is assigned a vertex subset $X_t\subseteq V(G)$, called a bag, such that the following three conditions hold: \begin{description} \item[(T1)] $\bigcup_{t\in V(T)} X_t =V(G)$.
-In other words, every vertex of $G$ is in at least one bag. \item[(T2)] For every $uv\in E(G)$, there exists a node $t$ of $T$ such that bag $X_t$ contains both $u$ and $v$. \item[(T3)] For every $u\in V(G)$, the set $T_u = \{t\in V(T)~:~ u\in X_t\}$, i.e., the set of nodes whose corresponding bags contain $u$, induces a connected subtree of $T$. \end{description} The {\em width} of a tree decomposition $\mathcal{T}=(T,\{X_t\}_{t\in V(T)})$ equals $\max_{t\in V(T)} |X_t| - 1$, that is, the maximum bag size, minus one.
+\paragraph{\bf Treewidth.} A {\em tree decomposition} of a graph $G$ is a pair $\mathcal{T}=(T,\{X_i\}_{i\in V(T)})$, where $T$ is a tree whose every node $i$ is assigned a vertex subset $X_i\subseteq V(G)$, called a bag, such that the following three conditions hold: \begin{description} \item[(T1)] $\bigcup_{i\in V(T)} X_i =V(G)$.
+In other words, every vertex of $G$ is in at least one bag. \item[(T2)] For every $uv\in E(G)$, there exists a node $i$ of $T$ such that bag $X_i$ contains both $u$ and $v$. \item[(T3)] For every $u\in V(G)$, the set $T_u = \{i\in V(T) \mid u\in X_i\}$ (i.e., the set of nodes whose corresponding bags contain $u$) induces a subtree of $T$. \end{description} The {\em width} of a tree decomposition $\mathcal{T}=(T,\{X_i\}_{i\in V(T)})$ equals $\max_{i\in V(T)} |X_i| - 1$, that is, the maximum bag size, minus one.
 The {{\em treewidth}} of a graph $G$, denoted by $\tw(G)$, is the minimum possible width of a tree decomposition of $G$.
 To distinguish between the vertices of the decomposition tree $T$ and the vertices of the graph $G$, we will refer to the vertices of $T$ as {\em{nodes}}.
+Treewidth is can be seen as a measure of the topological resemblance of a graph to the structure of a tree.
+It has been used by Robertson and Seymour, in~\cite{RobertsonS3}, as a cornerstone parameter of Graph Minors and its trace as a parameter goes back to the early 70s~\cite{Bertele72nons,Halin76sfun,Gavril74thei}.